Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

-You are in the armed forces and stationed in Washington OR
+You are in the military and stationed in Washington.

-Your spouse is in the armed forces and stationed in Washington and will be stationed in Washington for at least 90 days after the date you file and serve the divorce
+Your military spouse will be stationed in Washington for at least 90 days after you file and serve the divorce.

-What If one of us has never lived in Washington?
+What if my spouse has never lived in Washington?

-Washington must have personal jurisdictionover the spouse who did not file the divorce (the Respondent).
-Washington generally will have jurisdiction over Respondent if one of these is true:
+Washington must have personal jurisdiction over your spouse to be able to make certain types of orders.
+Washington generally will have personal jurisdiction over your spouse if one of these is true:

-Respondent lived in Washington at some point during your marriage
+Your spouse lived in Washington at some point during your marriage.

-You (Petitioner) have continued to live, or be stationed in the armed forces, in Washington
+You still live, or are stationed in the armed forces, in Washington.

 What if I cannot find my spouse?